Brendonovich/prisma-client-rust/docs/08-create.md

 The `link` method of a relation field module can be used to connect new records with existing ones.
 Like `find_unique`, it takes a single unique filter as an argument.

-The following example creates a new comment and links it to a post by setting its `post_id` field behind the scenes.
+The following example creates a new comment and links it to a post.

 ```rust
 use prisma::{comment, post};